-Through the aspirations and needs of the local community of Holt, as identified to us at various consultations and meetings throughout our time spent developing the plan, we have identified matters which will help to determine how our town grows over the coming years.
+Through the aspirations and needs of the local community of Holt, as identified to us at various consultations and meetings throughout our time spent developing the plan, we identified matters which will help to determine how our town grows over the coming years.

-- Our Plan will have a positive impact on many aspects of possible improvements and future development. - Our Plan will be addressing topics such as "character" to enable us to guide planning to suit the needs of our own residents and necessary infrastructure. - Our Plan will be a document which gives legal weight and good reasoning to our choices.
+- Our Plan will have a positive impact on many aspects of possible improvements and future development. - Our Plan addresses topics such as "character" to enable us to guide planning to suit the needs of our own residents and necessary infrastructure. - Our Plan is a document which gives legal weight and good reasoning to our choices.